Goob-Station/docs/src/en/community/admin/goob-station-admin-policy.md

 ## General Conduct and Policies
 ### General Behavior
 - Maintain a decent standard of professionalism when operating within the community.
 Insulting, harassing, or intentionally targeting anyone in our community is not tolerated.
+- Maintain good activity within the community (socially and administration-wise)
 - If you are being insulted or harassed, don’t provoke or retort to their behavior, as it will only escalate hostility.
 - Do not spam ping members of the community or staff.
 - Game Administrators are held to a higher standard than normal players.